Ege-Sumer/Code-Tries/README.md

 # Code-Tries
 # Python Codes for Beginners
 > I have some good and some basic code modules:
 > Have a try
-> If you have anything to ask dont hesitate to
+> If you have anything to ask
++ Dont hesitate to ask me